edologgerbird/github-notifs-telebot/README.md

 2. Go to Actions > Workflows and click `New workflow`.
 3. Define a new workflow by clicking `set up a workflow yourself`.
 4. Delete the default template workflow.
 5. Copy and paste the code block below into the YML file.
 If you would like to disable specific notification events, simply delete the respective event from the `on:` section.
-If you would like to specify specific activities under each event, as referenced in [https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows), add activities under `types:` for each event.
+If you would like to specify activities under each event, as referenced in [https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows), add activities under `types:` for each event.

 ```yml
 name: telegram message notification